Facts about land based

 Land based farming of seafood opens up for a paradigm shift in the sea food industry.
 Breakthroughs in technology and production methods enable production of salmon on an industrial scale at the same WFE costs as a well operated net pen farm.
 Obtaining a license for operation is less complex in many markets compared to ocean based production, while the options for location are many.
 The negative environmental impacts are almost eliminated.
 Other risk elements such as disease and import tax can be reduced with the land based model.

-Various land based facilities for salmon have been in production in Scottland and Iceland in the eighties and nineties decades, but they have generally not been profitable.
+Various land based facilities for salmon have been in production in Scottland and Iceland in the eighties and nineties, but they have generally not been profitable.
 There are also some other examples in Norway and the U.S. continent for select species that has been in operation for some years with good results.
 In Norway there are some 100 land based farms in operation, but mainly salmon smolt farms and smaller facilities with various species.
-The biggest facility built has a capacity of more than 3000 metric tons per annum for smolt.
-The projects in the eighties and the nineties failed due to failed strategy (batch farming) and due to immature technology and production methods for large tanks.
+The biggest facility in production so far has a capacity of more than 3000 metric tons per annum for smolt.
+The projects in the eighties and the nineties failed due to overly ambitious strategies (batch farming) and due to immature technology and production methods for large tanks.
 Others have failed due to very costly infrastructure solutions.
 Innovation in the recent years have harnessed learning from these projects and resulted in more robust production solutions.
 With growing demand for fish products and costly disease problems in ocean based farming, the rational for developing a land based alternative is greater than ever.

 Unique aspects of land based farming

 - Not limited to ocean based quotas and related license costs